-This article intends to make sure the insurer pays you instead of sending you a denial letter.
+This article intends to ensure the insurer pays you instead of sending you a denial letter.

 Denying the heir’s claim will bar life insurance coverage under the life insurance contract description of benefits.

-Ehline Law Firm’s lawyers serve people injured in passenger car accidents, motorcycles, dog bites, bicycle, cruise ship, wrongful death, and physical injuries.
+Ehline Law Firm’s lawyers serve people injured in passenger car accidents, motorcycles, dog bites, bicycles, cruise ships, wrongful death, and physical injuries.

-A life insurance policy is valuable in that it provides a crucial financial safety net for your family.
+A life insurance policy is valuable because it provides your family with a crucial financial safety net.
 At the time of your death, the insurer will pay a death benefit to your beneficiaries.
 However, the plan includes a cash-value component that grows over time, much like a savings account.
 It’s less expensive than whole life insurance.

 What Does The Life Insurance Company Do When the Policy Owner Dies?